-Let’s say that Zeus owes Odin some money and he wants to pay him back in Bitcoin.
-So Zeus transfers 0.5 BTC to Odin.
+Let us say that Zeus owes Odin some money, and he wants to pay him back in Bitcoin.
+So, Zeus transfers 0.5 BTC to Odin.

-Odin, like the good father he is, decides to send some pocket money to his sons, Loki and Thor.
+Like the good father he is, Odin decides to send some pocket money to his sons, Loki, and Thor.

 Loki gets 0.1 BTC, but Thor gets 0.2 BTC because Odin always loved him more.

 T1: Zeus – Odin | 0.5 BTC

 Now let us say that all these transactions make up 1 MB of data, thus filling up a block – Block 1.
 This block is automatically assigned a signature – say ASG4.

 This is what our first block looks like.

 After a legendary battle with the frost giants, Thor needs to repair his mighty hammer.
 So, he sends it to Asgard’s Forge and pays 0.1 BTC.